Wapakoneta business owners on Valentine's Day shopping

-WAPAKONETA, OH (WLIO) - Love it or hate it, Saint Valentine’s Day is this week.
+WAPAKONETA, OH (WLIO) - Love it or hate it, St. Valentine’s Day is this week.
 But if you still haven’t picked out a gift for that special someone yet—you’re not the only one.

 “This is the one holiday throughout the year that is a last-minute holiday and so we prep a lot of chocolates so that way as people are coming in the day of or the day before, even this weekend, we’re ready to go,” said Amy Ambrose, franchise owner of Winan's Chocolates + Coffee in Wapakoneta.